Skewed Teradata Joins – The Initial Situation

 HUF | Hungarian Forint |

-Join using the Column CURRENCY_CD requires that both tables have this column as their primary index and that the rows of both tables are available on the relevant AMPs.
+To join with Column CURRENCY_CD, ensure that this column is the primary index for both tables and that the rows exist on the relevant AMPs.

 A Possible Solution To This Problem